Holography for de Sitter bubble geometries: de Sitter bubble geometry

 Notice that $\theta_{RQ},\, \theta_{RP}>\pi/2$ for this case.
 In the right de Sitter region, the future and past pode cosmological horizons are represented by the null line segments $OQ$ and $PO$, with equations given by \eqref{eq:left_horizon_right}.
 The coordinates of the bifurcation point $O$ are given by

 and the area of the corresponding sphere by the expression

 The pode and antipode causal patches overlap in both de Sitter regions.
 The area of the bubble wall at $\sigma_L=\sigma_R=0$, given by $\omega_{n-1}R_B^{n-1}$, is bigger than the area of both bifurcate horizons at $O$ and $O'$.
 Therefore, this is an example of a superhorizon bubble.
+As we mentioned before, the tension of these bubbles is supercritical.
+Therefore, we must keep the value of $R_B$ close to its maximum value ($R_R$) in order for the tension to remain close to the critical value and ensure the validity of the semiclassical approximation.

 $\bullet$ {\bf Bousso wedges and apparent horizons}

 In the Penrose diagrams of \Fig{fig:Penrose_diag_+-}, we draw the Bousso wedges in all causal regions.
 The region of trapped surfaces is bounded by the null line segment $AP$, the segment $PQ'$ of the domain wall trajectory and the null line segment $BQ'$.
 The region of anti-trapped surfaces is bounded by the segment $P'Q$ along the domain wall trajectory, and the null segments $QA'$ and $P'B'$.
 Based on these, the apparent horizon of the pode is given by the union $AP\cup PQ \cup QA'$.
 The apparent horizon of the antipode is given by $BQ'\cup Q'P' \cup P'B'$.
 Along the domain wall trajectory, the cross sectional area of the apparent horizons changes.